-Achieving the next grade or doing the “impossible” is a battle fought more in the mind than the body.
-Consider Todd Skinner and Paul Piana free climbing El Capitan in 1988 (when four-day aid ascents were the norm), Reinhold Messner’s and Peter Habeler’s 1978 ascent of Mount Everest without oxygen, John Gill bouldering V9/5.13 in 1959 (when the hardest climbing moves on a rope were at best 5.10), and even Roger Bannister’s breaking of the four-minute-mile barrier for runners.
-All these once-thought-impossible achievements are the result of coupling indomitable willpower with unbridled imagination.
-These remarkable achievements, then, are sterling examples of limitless willpower of the mind winning over the limitations of the body, as well as unleashed imagination yielding a paradigm shift that shattered a prevailing belief system.
-These are the X-Factors that separate the best from the rest, in any endeavor.
+Achieving the next grade or doing the “impossible” is more of a mental battle than a physical one.
+Consider Todd Skinner and Paul Piana’s free climbing El Capitan in 1988 (when four-day aid ascents were the norm).
+Other exceptional achievements of the time include Reinhold Messner and Peter Habeler’s 1978 ascent of Mount Everest without oxygen, John Gill bouldering V9/5.13 in 1959 (when the hardest climbing moves on a rope were at best 5.10), Adam Ondra opening up two new climbing grades in under five years (5.15c and 5.15d), and even Roger Bannister breaking the four-minute-mile barrier for runners.

-The individuals named above were all “common” folks who achieved uncommonly great things, because they dared to imagine audacious goals, developed novel ways of thinking and acting, and persevered through adversity and criticism with enormous willpower and belief in the endgame.
-In this way you, too, must learn to leverage all the powers of your mind, and like the above-named individuals step out of the din of the crowd and act in your own ways toward your personal cause or goals.
+The individuals named above were all “common” folks who achieved uncommonly great things.
+They dared to imagine audacious goals, developed novel ways of thinking and acting, and persevered through adversity and criticism with willpower and belief.

 Copyright © 2000–2015 Eric J. Hörst | All Rights Reserved.